Forms: GivingTuesday preparedness

 - Integration with LGL

 - Any email you send directing people to your donation page(s) must be CAN-SPAM compliant.
-You will have to make it compliant on your own because LGL does not offer built-in automatic CAN-SPAM compliance for LGL Direct Email
+There are instructions in our Knowledge Base to help you comply with CAN-SPAM while using LGL Email

-- If you hope to activate LGL Direct Email and use it for the first time with GivingTuesday, it is unlikely to work for you.
-You will likely need to use Mailchimp or Constant Contact instead
+- If you hope to activate LGL Email and immediately use it for GivingTuesday, it is unlikely to work for you.
+You will likely need to use Mailchimp or Constant Contact instead: